hcientist/OnlinePythonTutor/wishlist.md

   - for inspirations here, look at diagrams used in pandas, scikit-learn, and the R tidyverse
 - better rendering of tree recursive algorithms (e.g., fibonacci, tree traversals), such as putting frames in an execution *tree* instead of linearizing them into a stack
 - allowing instructors to add interactivity to visualizations, such as blanking out object values and making learners guess what value goes where, making learners drag and drop pointers to the right places, making them guess which line executes next, or other sorts of "micro-quizzes" to get learners more engaged
 - custom rendering API: Right now Python Tutor renders data structures in a single, fixed way.
-However, different instructors have different preferences for how they want certain objects to render on-screen (and argue passionately for their specific tastes).
+However, different instructors have different preferences for how they want certain objects to render on-screen.
 There's currently no way for them to specify these custom rendering schemes without mucking around with intricate JavaScript code in the frontend.
 How can we make this easier?

-## Other
+## Authoring Environments

-- Change the name of the site to something more language-agnostic, since it's about way more than Python by now.
-Python Tutor has a strong brand and natural SEO at this point, so maybe keep that but then either have a more general umbrella project name or an "everything-else-tutor" for all other languages.
+(I've thus far resisted going down this path since there are already so many great free programming lessons online.)

+- adding basic curricula, lessons, and practice problems to the site
 - inline links to short video tutorials whenever the user makes a common error
   - could automatically detect coding context and suggest proper videos on concepts (e.g., while loops)
   - (In Jan 2018 I started implementing a codcast record/replay "video" feature in [recorder.ts](v5-unity/js/recorder.ts) but haven't released it yet.
 I could use that to record a bunch of inline tutorials.)
-- using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago); this is a cruder non-video form of codcasts; they're like "codewalks"
+- creating an authoring environment using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago)
-- adding basic curricula, lessons, and practice problems to the site (I've thus far resisted since there are already so many great resources online for programming curricula)
+  - this is a cruder non-video form of codcasts
+  - they're more like "codewalks"